WordPress Bans Fascist Website Linked To Charlottesville Killer

 "Fascism is a form of radical authoritarian nationalism, characterized by dictatorial power, forcible suppression of opposition, and control of industry and commerce, that came to prominence in early 20th-century Europe."

-"National Socialism (German: Nationalsozialismus), more commonly known as Nazism, is the ideology and set of practices associated with the 20th-century German Nazi Party, Nazi Germany, and other far-right groups.
-Sometimes characterised as a form of fascism that incorporates scientific racism and antisemitism, Nazism's development was influenced by German nationalism (especially Pan-Germanism), the Völkisch movement and the anti-communist Freikorps paramilitary groups that emerged during the Weimar Republic after Germany's defeat in First World War."
+"National Socialism (German: Nationalsozialismus), more commonly known as Nazism, is the ideology and set of practices associated with the 20th-century German Nazi P

-I'm sorry, but you absolutely do not get to paint this a color that pleases you.
+What liberals brag about actually doing is far more scary than what some fringe group is accused of advocating.

+Pretty sure no liberals have actually committed genocide, but there are a scary amount of fringe groups advocating it.
+You need to get some perspective and realize that taking down a website is not even close to murdering someone.

 Re: (Score:2)